eclipse-dataspace-cap/cap-ontology/README.md

 # Conformity Assessment Policy and Credential Profile ontology

-This repositiry contains the ontology - schema and shapes - files related to the conformity assessment.
+This repository contains the ontology - schema and shapes - files related to the conformity assessment.

 The main website is located [here](https://eclipse-dataspace-cap.github.io/).